5th Year MIDS Frequently Asked Questions (FAQ)

 The 5th Year MIDS program consists of 27 specific DATASCI units (9 courses).
 Students are also required to attend a three- to four-day immersion at UC Berkeley or in another location relevant to data science.
 The Minnesota Office of Higher Education requires Minnesota residents to complete 30 units to earn their 5th Year MIDS degree.

 How long does the program take to complete?

 5th Year MIDS is designed to be completed in one calendar year over the fall, spring, and summer terms.
-Students take four classes during each of the fall and spring terms, followed by one capstone course and an optional internship during the summer term.
+Students take four courses during the fall term, three courses during the spring term, and two courses including Capstone during the final summer term.
 Students are also required to attend immersion.
 Please review the required course sequencing page for full details.

 What degree will I earn upon completion of the program?